epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

   source         RSS URL

 optional arguments:
-  -h, --help     show this help message and exit --version      Print version info
+  -h, --help     Show this help message and exit --version      Print version info
-  --json         Print result as JSON in stdout --verbose      Outputs verbose status messages --limit LIMIT  Limit news topics if this parameter provided --date DATE    to search in cache for news by date in the format in YYYYmmdd
+  --json         Print result as JSON in stdout --verbose      Outputs verbose status messages --limit LIMIT  Limit news topics if this parameter provided --date DATE    To search in cache for news by date in the format in YYYYmmdd